DiagnosticsMonkey/Tool-Ponder_Pico2/docs/README.md

-# Ponder
+# Ponder - Pico 2

-!>This documentation is not yet built
+> [!WARNING]This documentation is not yet complete

-This board is primarily designed to act as a 6-way isolated USB-UART bridge using the RP2350.
+This board is primarily designed to act as a 6-way isolated USB-UART bridge using the Pico 2.
 This can be used to interface to multiple devices-under-test simultaneously.

 Unlike FTDI devices, no additional drivers are required to be installed in order for the device to function as a UART to USB bridge; Support is baked in to modern operating system kernels using USB CDC ACM.